 Erin Barr (she-her), Registered Psychotherapist #002498

-Therapies Practiced: Trauma Informed, Narrative, DBT, Emotion Focused
+Therapies Practiced: Trauma informed, DBT, Emotion Focused, Narrative

 Languages Spoken: English